Blackhole Encryption FAQ & Best Practices

 Yes!
 As long as you have the correct password, you can decrypt your files on any device using the web interface.

-What happens to my files after upload?
+What happens to my files when I use this?

 Is my password stored anywhere?